sevra/Mongoloid/readme.md

 `data` objects contain:

 * req : a request object.
 * res : a response object.
 * info : an info object as discussed earlier.
 * self : the handler's context.

 If an `error` is passed as the first argument to the callback then the chain of execution is terminated and no subsequent callbacks are fired.
 The order of execution is `handler.pre`, `handler.<method>`, `handler.post` where `<method>` is one of `get`, `post`, `put` or `delete`.

 A JSON response is returned once `handler.method` is called.
 If there is an `ObjectId` in `info` then a single object is returned.
 If there is no `ObjectId` then an array (which may be empty) is returned.

 Handlers contain a reference to the __Mongoose__ `model` for which they were created.
-The `model` is accessible in a callback through the `data.self.model` attriubete.
+The `model` is accessible in a middleware through the `data.self.model` attribute.

 #### Middleware
 Middleware (or callbacks) may be added one of two ways: